HelloZeroNet/Documentation/docs/site_development/content_json.md

 ### translate

-Files need be translated. (use language json files in `translates` dictionary)
+Files need be translated. (use language json files in `languages` dictionary)

 **Example**: ["index.html", "js/all.js"]